AMoreaux/Sketch-Icons/README.md

 ## How to install the plugin

+We recommend methods 1, 2 and 3.
+These are simpler and cleaner ways.

 ### Method 1: Sketchpacks

+Open Sketchpacks, search for "Sketch Icons", and click "Install".
+Or you may click the "Install it with Sketchpacks" button below :)

 <!-- <a href="https://sketchpacks.com/sonburn/symbol-instance-locator/install"> -->
 	<!-- <img width="160" height="41" src="http://sketchpacks-com.s3.amazonaws.com/assets/badges/sketchpacks-badge-install.png" > -->